-ID Соі nditions of Approval Document Reference A5 The Proponent must comply with all written requirements or directions of the Planning Secretary, including in relation a) the environmental performance of Stage 1 of the CSSI; Section 1.5 b) any document or correspondence in relation to Stage 1 of the CSSI; Section 1.5 c) any notification given to the Planning Secretary under the conditions of this approval; Section 1.5 d) any audit of Stage 1 of the CSSI; Section 1.5 e) the conditions of this approval and compliance with the conditions of this approval (including anything required to be done under this approval); Section 2.1 f) the carrying out of any additional monitoring or mitigation measures; and Section 8 g) in respect of ongoing monitoring and management obligations, compliance with an updated or revised version of a guideline, protocol, Australian Standard or policy required to be complied with under the conditions of this approval.
-Section 9 A6 unc ere the conditions of this approval require a document or monitoring program to be prepared, or a review to be lertaken, in consultation with identified parties, evidence of the consultation undertaken must be submitted to the nning Secretary with the document.
-The evidence must include: a) documentation of the engagement with the party identified in the condition of approval that has occurred before submitting the document for approval; Section 1.4 Attachment 3 b) a log of the dates of engagement or attempted engagement with the identified party and a summary of the issues raised by them; Section 1.4 Attachment 3 c) documentation of the follow-up with the identified party(s) where feedback has not been provided to confirm that the party(s) has none or has failed to provide feedback after repeated requests; Section 1.4 Attachment 3 d) outline of the issues raised by the identified party(s) and how they have been addressed; and Section 1.4
+A5 The Proponent must comply with all written requirements or directions of the Planning Secretary, including in relation to: on a) the environmental performance of Stage 1 of the CSSI; Section 1.5 b) any document or correspondence in relation to Stage 1 of the CSSI; Section 1.5 c) any notification given to the Planning Secretary under the conditions of this approval; Section 1.5 d) any audit of Stage 1 of the CSSI; Section 1.5 e) the conditions of this approval and compliance with the conditions of this approval (including anything required to be done under this approval); Section 2.1 f) the carrying out of any additional monitoring or mitigation measures; and Section 8 g) in respect of ongoing monitoring and management obligations, compliance with an updated or revised version o guideline, protocol, Australian Standard or policy required to be complied with under the conditions of this approv of a Section 1 val.
+A6 Where the conditions of this approval require a document or monitoring program to be prepared, or a review to undertaken, in consultation with identified parties, evidence of the consultation undertaken must be submitted to Planning Secretary with the document.
+The evidence must include: be the a) documentation of the engagement with the party identified in the condition of approval that has occurred before submitting the document for approval; Section 1.4 Attachment 3 b) a log of the dates of engagement or attempted engagement with the identified party and a summary of the issues raised by them; Section 1.4 Attachment 3 c) documentation of the follow-up with the identified party(s) where feedback has not been provided to confirm that the party(s) has none or has failed to provide feedback after repeated requests; Section 1.4 Attachment 3 d) outline of the issues raised by the identified party(s) and how they have been addressed; and Section 1.4 Attachment 3 e) a description of the outstanding issues raised by the identified party(s) and the reasons why they have not been addressed.
+Section 1.4